Aplebie History, Family Crest & Coats of Arms

 Another 43 words (3 lines of text) are included under the topic Early Aplebie Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aplebie family to the New World and Oceana
+Migration of the Aplebie family

 Unwelcome in their beloved homeland, many Scots sailed for the colonies of North America.
 There, they found land and freedom, and even the opportunity to make a new nation in the American War of Independence.
 These Scottish settlers played essential roles in the founding of the United States, and the shaping of contemporary North America.
 Among them: William Apleby, who settled in Virginia in 1623; Robert Appleby settled in Nova Scotia in 1774; John Appleby settled in Virginia in 1652; William Appleby settled there in 1645.